Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-04-bouncing-shapes.md

 # Bouncing Shapes

-Now, that you know how to make the shape stop, how to we make it go the opposite way when it hits the wall?
+Now that you know how to make the shape stop, how to we make it go the opposite way when it hits the wall?

 Let's start where we left off.